richardschoen/iforgit/README.md

 You can start with the simple source management commands and then implement the iForGit Git commands when ready.
 These commands are available in iForGit V1.25
 https://github.com/richardschoen/iforgit/blob/master/knowledge/simple_source_management.md

-## Coming Soon
+## Available Now - V1.27 - The new SRCGITVER command
-Interactive PDM Git Log enhancement for viewing and restoring old versions
+The SRCGITVER command provides interactive PDM Git Log access for each viewing and restoring old versions
 ![image](https://github.com/richardschoen/iforgit/assets/9791508/4b994286-3d1b-4f63-8b54-5362c876835c)

 ## Try out iForGit on PUB400